-Michael Rodriguez ’18: Opera Singer and Mechanical Engineer
+Michael Rodriguez ’18: Mechanical Engineer and Opera Singer

 Michael Rodriguez trained as an opera singer in Stetson’s School of Music, and even studied French and German to help him perform in opera theater productions.

 A month after graduating from Stetson, the talented tenor has accepted a job as a mechanical engineer for an aerospace company back home in Miami.
 It may sound like an unlikely career path for a music major, but Rodriguez earned a Bachelor of Music with an Outside Field in Physics.

 “I am thrilled to have landed such a wonderful position straight out of my undergraduate studies at Stetson and am prepared to hit the ground running!” he wrote in an email about the full-time, entry-level mechanical engineer position for Summit Aerospace.
 “This goes to show how, even with my degree having been in Music, my additional Outside Field in Physics has come nothing short of useful.”

 Michael followed in his brothers’ footsteps when he enrolled in Stetson’s School of Music.
 The three Rodriguez brothers have sung together since they were little boys and their mother dressed them in matching outfits to perform for family and friends in their living room.

 “I did have two brothers here when I came to Stetson,” said Michael, the youngest of the tenor trio.
 “All three of us were at Stetson together for three years.
 We were all tenors in the studio of Dr. Craig Maddox.
 But we all had different paths.”